Kitware/SMTK/doc/userguide/model/ppg-file-format.rst

 models from text file input.
 The ``ImportPPG`` operation is provided as a convenience for exploring CMB's many capabilities as well as for testing, debug, and demonstration.
-The file format is a simple data-format that specifies 2-D geometry as a list of vertex positions and polygon face definitions, with vertices connected by straight-line segments.
+The "ppg" (Planar PolyGon) file format is a simple data format that specifies 2-D geometry as a list of vertex coordinates and polygon face definitions, with vertices connected implicitly by straight-line model edges.

 .. include:: example1.ppg
    :literal: